NavigationContentFooter

 The following are the required configuration parameters for a minimal configuration file:

 • access_key (string) - The Scaleway API access key.
-It can also be specified via environment variable SCW_ACCESS_KEY.
+It can also be specified via the environment variable SCW_ACCESS_KEY.

 • secret_key (string) - The Scaleway API secret key.
-It can also be specified via environment variable SCW_SECRET_KEY.
+It can also be specified via the environment variable SCW_SECRET_KEY.

 • image (string) - The UUID or marketplace image label of the base image to use.
 This will be used to boot the server on, before launching the additional tasks.
 A complete list of all base image UUIDs and image labels is available at https://api-marketplace.scaleway.com/images.